ShujiaHuang/cmdbtools/README.md

 cmdbtools login -k your-genomics-api-key
 ```

-If success, that means you can use CMDB as one of your varaints database in command line mode.
+If everything goes smoothly, **means you can use CMDB as one of your varaints database in command line mode**.

 ## Logout

-If you want to logout, just simply run the command below:
+Logout `cmdbtools` by simply run the command below:

 ```bash
 cmdbtool logout